 Edward Haven died in December of 1909.
-Sarah Haven continued live at 312 Beacon during the 1911-1912 winter season, but had moved to an apartment at 186 Commonwealth by 1913.
+Sarah Haven continued live at 312 Beacon during the 1911-1912 winter season, but moved thereafter to an apartment at 186 Commonwealth.

 Joseph Bradley was a lawyer and president of the Elk River Coal and Lumber Company, a coal mining company in Widen, West Virginia.

 Thomas Dennie Boardman died in September of 1919, and his one-third interest in 312 Beacon was inherited by his two children: Madeline (Boardman) Goodrich, the wife of John Wallace Goodrich, dean of the New England Conservatory of Music; and Reginald Boardman, a real estate dealer.

 The Bradleys continued to live at 312 Beacon during the 1923-1924 winter season, but moved thereafter to 11 Arlington.

 During the 1924-1925 and 1925-1926 winter seasons, 312 Beacon was the fraternity house of the Phi Mu Gamma fraternity of Emerson College.

 By the 1926-1927 winter season, 312 Beacon was the home of Charles Bohlen and his wife, Celestine (Eustis) Bohlen.
 They also maintained a home in Ipswich.

 The Bohlens continued to live there during the 1928-1929 winter season, but moved thereafter.